-Figure 3 is a histogram created with data from 100,000 random assignments of this graph.
+Figure 3(a) is a histogram created with data from 100,000 random assignments on the case study topology.
 For this data set, the minimum and maximum are 0.751 and 0.988 respectively.
 The mean is 0.931 and the median is 0.937.
 As can be seen, most of the random assignments perform better than if the best variant is used by itself (0.937 > 0.9).
 However, very few of the random assignments come close to performing as well as the optimal assignment found by MIP.

-The optimal solution of 0.997 expected client connectivity exists while the best random solution out of the 100,000 random assignment shown in Figure 3 was 0.988 expected client connectivity.
+The optimal solution of 0.997 expected client connectivity exists while the best random solution out of the 100,000 random assignment shown in Figure 3(a) was 0.988 expected client connectivity.
 Thus, even the best random solution out of numerous trials does not achieve the optimal solution.
-The probability of a client communication being broken is (1 - 0.988) = 0.012 for the best random solution compared with (1 - 0.997) = 0.003 for the optimal solution, so a client-to-client connection is broken four times less often with the optimal assignment.
+We define expected client disconnectivity to be the expected probability that communication between a client pair is broken, and this value is equivalent to (expected client disconnectivity) = 1 - (expected client connectivity).
+In terms of expected client disconnectivity the best random solution is 0.012 while the optimal solution is 0.003, so a client-to-client connection is broken four times less often with the optimal assignment.

-Interestingly, the difference between what the optimal solution provides and the probability that at least one of the variants is uncompromised provides a metric for the quality of the connectivity resiliency of the graph.[‡] Ideally, we would want this distance to be zero, as in Figure 2(b) and Figure 2(c) of the provided example.
+Interestingly, the difference between what the optimal solution provides and the probability that at least one of the variants is non-compromised provides a metric for the quality of the connectivity resiliency of the graph.[‡] Ideally, we would want this distance to be zero, as in Figure 2(b) and Figure 2(c) of the provided example.